 Back-to-back Iowa Conference champions (2012, 2013)

-Joe Dunham is entering his fifth year as Central's head men's and women's cross country coach and is in his fifth season as head men's and women's track and field coach at Central.
+Joe Dunham is entering his sixth year as Central's head men's and women's cross country coach and is in his sixth season as head men's and women's track and field coach at Central.

 In 2012, Dunham piloted the Dutch to their first Iowa Conference men's cross country championship ever, and led an all-underclass squad to its first NCAA Division III national team berth since 1980, earning a surprising 12th-place finish (tie) with one all-America honoree.